Submissions

 • Agree to pay the Article Processing Charges (APC).

-• I understand that authors can not request for any APC waiver after manuscript submission.
-Please, read this before submission.
+• I understand that authors can request for APC waiver after manuscript submission.

 Author Guidelines